trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   - MCP env is now Config-backed; continue that policy for future MCP settings.
 - Flow stateful services:
   - Config service and KnowledgeCore service ref-backed state are complete.
-    Librarian and flow-manager still have mutable poller service objects.
+    Librarian and flow-manager now have native Effect module startup (`NodeRuntime.runMain` with `ManagedRuntime` compatibility facades), but
-    These remain good
-    candidates for `Context` services,
+    they still have mutable poller service objects.
+These remain good candidates for `Context` services, scoped layers,
-    scoped layers, `Ref`/`SynchronizedRef`, `Schedule`, and managed
+    `Ref`/`SynchronizedRef`, `Schedule`, and managed
     persistence.
   - Persistence IO should move toward `FileSystem` or `KeyValueStore` where the installed beta has the needed provider surface.